ADA-research/BaB_DynTerm/README.md

 You can reproduce all experiment results presented in the main paper by executing `python3 run_experiments_main_paper.py`.

-After successful termination of the script, you should find the folder `results_continuous_timeout_classification` under `./results`
+After successful termination of the script, you should find the folder `results_dynamic_algorithm_termination` under `./results`

 These folders include plots (Scatter Plots, ECDF Plots, Confusion Matrices) as well as metrics per fold and average metrics in `metrics.json`
 (in case of different thresholds `metrics_thresh_{thresh}.json`.